SmartKirb99/PainOS/addons/gdcef/demos/README.md

 A demo showing a 2D GUI made in HTML/CSS/JavaScript and loaded in a CEF browser.
 The demo shows how to bind Godot methods to JavaScript functions using JS Binder.

 ![Screenshot](JS/icon.png)

+### Demo 04: Wattesigma

+The ultimate web browser, built with a game engine made by FaceDev.
+See the [video](https://github.com/face-hh/wattesigma).